IEEE-VIT/IEEE-CTF-Questions/OSINT/Instagram.md

-//Texted Madhav Bhaiya for adding the location and currently unable to add more followings so stuck there at 265.
+// Currently unable to add more followings so stuck there at 265.

 ## Q: I LEARNT THE IMPORTANCE OF BRANDING FROM IEEEVIT'S INSTAGRAM.